Bruxism: What is it?

-Commonly known as grinding your teeth, bruxism is fairly common and can have a huge impact on the look and health of your teeth.
-It impacts around 10% of adults and 15% of children.
+Commonly known as grinding your teeth, bruxism is fairly common.
+It can have a huge impact on the look and health of your teeth.
+Around 10% of adults and 15% of children suffer from bruxism.

-Around 80% of bruxism cases are sleep related, as in, the actual teeth grinding takes place subconsciously during the hours that we sleep and 70% of cases are stress or anxiety related.
-Though it isn’t always clear what exactly is causing the grinding, as well as psychological factors, it is believed that lifestyle factors and sleep disorders are common causes.
+It is true that 80% of bruxism cases are sleep related.
+The actual teeth grinding takes place subconsciously during the hours that we sleep.
+A massive 70% of cases are stress or anxiety related.
+It isn’t always clear what exactly is causing the grinding.
+As well as psychological factors, it is believed that lifestyle factors and sleep disorders are common causes.

-Lifestyle and demographic factors such as young age, higher educational status, smoking, caffeine intake and heavy alcohol consumption are associated co-factors of bruxism.
+Lifestyle and demographic factors such as young age, higher educational status.
+Do you smoke, have a high caffeine intake or heavy alcohol consumption?
+You are more likely to suffer bruxism.
 Tobacco, alcohol, caffeine, or medications for sleep, depression, and anxiety can cause an increased rate arousal during the hours we are meant to sleep.
 This can cause issues with staying asleep and actually getting to sleep.
 Bruxism is higher in those who have a more common rate of sleep arousal.
-Suffers of existing sleep disorders (like snoring, sleep apnoea, sleep paralysis etc) also are at a higher risk of Bruxism.
+Suffers of existing sleep disorders (like snoring, sleep apnoea, sleep paralysis etc) also are at a higher risk of bruxism.

-For example those suffering from an illness or stress at work are more likely to grind their teeth than those who do not.
-Although you may be suffering from stress or illness you may not know you are grinding your teeth.
-Bruxism manifests itself in other ways in the body, symptoms to tell you that it’s happening and those include:
+If you are suffering from an illness or stress at work you are more likely to grind your teeth.
+Even though you may be suffering from stress or illness, you may not know you are grinding your teeth.
+Bruxism manifests itself in other ways in the body.
+Symptoms that tell you it’s happening include:

 • Abnormal tooth wear